xiaocainiaooo/room3/docs/api_guidelines/modules.md

 #### Splitting existing modules

-Existing modules *should not* be split into smaller modules; doing so creates the potential for class duplication issues when a developer depends on a new sub-module alongside the older top-level module.
+Use caution when splitting existing modules into smaller modules; doing so creates the potential for class duplication issues when a developer depends on a new sub-module alongside the older top-level module.
 Consider the following
 scenario:

 *   `androidx.library:1.0.0`